Certificate in Archive Conservation

 If you are committed to a career in archive conservation the Archives and Records Association offers the training and resources you will need to gain the well respected Certificate in Archive Conservation.

-This is a qualification recognised nationally by County councils and Unison.
-After qualifying archive conservators may then work towards professional accreditation with PACR (Professional Accreditation for Conservator-restorers).
+This is a qualification recognised nationally by County Councils and Unison.

 Course modules cover the conservation of books, maps, paper, seals and parchment and teaching is focused on the development of practical skills.
 There is an introductory week to the course which covers many of the theoretical aspects of both interventive and preventive conservation and to complete the course participants will need to spend a total of 24 weeks on placements.